Articles

 instances, diarrhea can be contagious, severe and possibly even fatal.

-from nursing, or may become aggressive toward the foal.
-Mares in the latter category may assume
+nursing, or may become aggressive toward the foal.
+Mares in the latter category may assume a threatening

 By Patrick M. McCue, DVM, Ph.D., Diplomate American College of Theriogenologists

-antibodies absorbed following ingestion of mare's colostrum in the first few hours of life for
+absorbed following ingestion of mare's colostrum in the first few hours of life for protection against infectious

 by Patrick McCue, DVM, Ph.D., Diplomate American College of Theriogenologists